Käru

 Käru is a small borough (alevik) in Türi Parish, Järva County, Estonia.
 Before the administrative reform in 2017, Käru was the administrative centre of Käru Parish.

-Käru has a railway station on the Tallinn - Viljandi railway line operated by Elron (rail transit).
+Käru has a railway station on the railway line from Tallinn to Viljandi operated by Elron (rail transit).

 Käru manor

 Käru (Kerro) was established as an estate in the mid-18th century.
-The present building was built in 1878 and designed by Riga architect Robert Pflug.
+The present building was built in 1878 and designed by the Riga architect Robert Pflug.
 It is an eclectic building with mainly neo-Renaissance elements.
 It was damaged during the Revolution of 1905 and also during World War II.
 The manor house ensemble has several well-preserved and unusual outbuildings and annexes.

-Explorer Karl von Ditmar was the landowner of Käru.
+The explorer Karl von Ditmar was the landowner of Käru.

-Economist Ragnar Nurkse (1907–1959) was born in Käru Manor.
+The economist Ragnar Nurkse (1907–1959) was born in Käru Manor.